kalari499/kalari499.github.io/_posts/2019-11-13-Dash-Nginx-server.md

 ---
 layout: post
 title: Building&#58; Dash - Nginx webserver
-description: Project Incredibles series (Dash)&#58; A detailed instruction on how to set up a Nginx webserver with PHP and MySQL, with some security notes.
+description: Project Incredibles series&#58; A detailed instruction on how to set up a Nginx webserver with PHP and MySQL, with some security notes.
-category: Incredibles
+category: Building
 ---

 ### Context

-This is the first post in the series [Project Incredibles](/incredibles).
+This is the first post in the series [Project Incredibles](/Incredibles).
 It will be a long post so hang tight.

 Today we are going to setup Dash machine - a dynamic webserver using Nginx, or as the buzzword goes "LEMP stack".